eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

 ### Instance construction after destruction

-It is not possible replace the instance once constructed due to the static primary guard.
+It is not possible to replace the instance once constructed due to the static primary guard.
 Technically it would be possible by some static destructor after the primary guard (and all other guards) are destroyed, but this happens only during program termination.